-The firmware can be easily flashed on to the boards via the following flashing firmware instructions.
+The firmware can be easily flashed on to the Mini Gerbil and Super Gerbil boards via the following flashing firmware instructions.

 Step 2.
-Wire up the ST LINK V2 dongle as following.
-Some Dongles do have different pin layouts and label errors (e.g. SWDIO/SWCLK swapped):
+Wire up your controller board to the ST LINK V2 dongle as following.
+Beware that some dongles have different pin layouts and label errors (e.g. SWDIO/SWCLK swapped):

 The SG boards have the labels on the silkscreen, jp8 programmer port.

-Note: The board does not need to be powered when programming it via the dongle.
+Note: The board should be disconnected from power when programming it via the dongle.

 Step 3.
-Start the STM LINK Utility software and configure it as shown in the screen shots below (SWD, Freq 4MHz, Connect under reset, Hardware reset).
+Start the STM LINK Utility software.
+For the Super Gerbil, configure it as shown in the screen shots below (SWD, Freq 4MHz, Connect under reset, Hardware reset).

 Click OK and in the main console of the ST Link Utility click on the icon with the plug Connect.